soderlind/acf-field-date-time-picker/readme.txt

 TT   AM or PM for AM/PM
 `

 = Examples =

 * `yy-mm-dd`: 2013-04-12
 * `HH:mm`: 24 hour clock, with a leading 0 for hour and minute
 * `h:m tt`: 12 hour clock with am/pm, no leading 0

+**How do I format the date and time when I want to use it in my theme?**

+The Date and Time Picker field is saved as an UNIX timestamp.
+Use the PHP [date](http://php.net/manual/en/function.date.php) function when you use it in your theme.

 == Changelog ==
+= 2.0.6 =
+* Changed how the Date and Time Picker field is triggered when ACF adds a new Date and Time Picker field to the DOM
+* Saves the Date and Time Picker field as an UNIX timestamp to MySQL.
+Use the PHP [date](http://php.net/manual/en/function.date.php) function  when you use it in your theme.
 = 2.0.5 =
 * When enqueuing JavaScripts, replaced dependecy of jquery-ui-datepicker with acf-datepicker = 2.0.4 =